How are B2B and B2C Supply Chains Different?

 For example, the B2B model is based mainly on personal relationships, whereas in B2C cases, the customer might never put a "face" on the business.
 Also, the B2C model is based on quick turnaround upon customers' request, whereas in the B2B model, delays might be justified and accepted by receivers.

 Furthermore, in B2B supply chain management, there is a higher allowance for negotiations within different stakeholders, whereas, in B2C SCM, this is rarely the case.
 Another difference is that the B2B supply chain is generally considered shorter than the B2C supply chain, as fewer stakeholders and middlemen are involved.
-Coming back to the personal element of B2B SCM, there is much more room to develop personal relationships in every step of the supply chain, as there is a shorter list of end-users.
+Coming back to the personal element of B2B SCM, there is much more room to develop personal relationships in every step of the eCommerce supply chain, as there is a shorter list of end-users.

 On the contrary, the B2C supply chain has to cater to many more customers with diverse goals and "excellence" criteria, making personal relationships more difficult to create and attain, nonetheless also important.